 And after repeatedly closing and reopening throughout the 20th century, it’s finally fallen into safe hands with the Soho House team, who have lovingly lavished it with restored retro fittings; a well-trained team of barkeeps; and a distinguished programme of films.
-And while their second cinema, the Electric Shoreditch, is only open to Soho House members, the Electric Portobello and the Electric White City keep their doors open to all.
+It’s a recipe that’s worked so well, you’ll also find the Electric Cinema in the basement of Soho House White City, too.

 Unlike multiplex cinemas, the Electric Cinemas don’t have uncomfortable chairs and nachos crunched into the carpet; and unlike Netflix, they won’t ask if you’re sure you want to keep watching.
 It harks back to a simpler, rosier time… only with 21st century necessities, like cocktails.

 Recently rebuilt after (irony alert!) a huge electrical fire, the flagship site has an old fashioned ticket hall, a roomy screening room with original period flourishes on the walls and ceiling, and the American-styled Electric Diner next door (where you can head for a 50% off pre-cinema dinner on weekdays, 5-6pm, by flashing your tickets).
 Unspeakably luxurious, the Electric Portobello has a choice of king-sized sofas and even red velvet beds available to those booking early enough.
 The rest of you will have to put up with the perfectly placed footstools and cashmere blankets that accompany each wingback armchair (each of which also has its own table: no more competing for the cupholder).

 The house opens 10 minutes before each screening, giving you enough time to raid the pick’n’mix, settle in, and flag a waiter for your Old Fashioned…

 NOTE: The Electric Cinema Portobello has screenings daily – you can book tickets HERE or via 020 7908 9696.